 - Sprinkle remaining cocoa powder over egg and Colomba mixture and toss to coat cubes well with both the eggs and cocoa.

-- In a large sauté pan, heat up oil and 1 tsp butter, to a medium to high heat.
+- In a large sauté pan, heat up oil and 1 teaspoon butter, to a medium to high heat.

 - Toss in Colomba and egg mixture and sauté until crispy edges start to form, about 10-15 minutes.